ihor-vt/Backend-for-tesla-project/README.md

-# Backend for tesla project
+# Backend for tesla project with a convenient admin panel for managing the site